 Trade with Price Channel Pattern Strategy

-The Price Channel pattern trading strategy is probably the smartest way to make money trading.
+The Price Channel pattern trading strategy is one of the smartest way to make money trading.
 The Price channel pattern is one of the most intuitive and easiest chart patterns.
 This article will teach you how to implement it in your day to day trading operations.

-The good news about the Price channel pattern is that the majority of financial instruments and markets will trade within a price channel at least 20% - 25% of the time.
+The good news about the Price channel pattern is the majority of financial instruments and markets trade within a price channel at least 20% - 25% of the time.

 In order to understand the psychology of a chart pattern, please start here: Chart Pattern Trading Strategy step-by-step Guide.
 Our team at Trading Strategy Guides is working hard to put together the most comprehensive guide on different chart pattern strategies.

-It doesn’t matter whether you’re simply a scalper or a daytrader or even if your preferred time frame is the daily chart for swing trades, the Channel trading strategy will fit all your needs.
+It doesn’t matter whether you’re a scalper or a day trader.
+If your preferred time frame is the daily chart for swing trades, the Channel trading strategy will fit all of your needs.

-When studying any price chart you’re much better off if you use channels rather than using a simple trendline.
-This is a more powerful and fair way to gauge what the price is doing because you’re looking to determine upwards and downwards price limits that contain the price.
+When studying price charts, you're better off using channels rather than a simple trendline.
+This is a more powerful and fair way to gauge what the price is doing.
+This is because you’re looking to determine upwards and downwards price limits that contain the price.

-Moving forward, we’re going to discuss what makes a good Price Channel pattern.
-We're also going lay down a few notes about the psychology behind the Price Channel chart pattern.
+Moving forward, we’re going to discuss what makes a good Price Channel Pattern.
+We're going to lay down a few notes about the psychology behind the Price Channel chart pattern.

 What is the Price Channel Pattern?

-The Price Channel pattern represents two trendlines positioned above (channel resistance) and below (channel support) the price.
-And the price action is contained between these two parallel trendlines.
+The Price Channel pattern represents two trend lines positioned above (channel resistance) and below (channel support) the price.
+The price action is contained between these two parallel trendlines.

-The separation between the two trendlines needs to be wide enough if you want to trade inside the Price Channel pattern.
-If this is the case you can simply buy at the channel support level and sell at the channel resistance level.
+The separation between the two trendlines needs to be wide enough if you want to trade inside the Price Channel Pattern.
+If this is the case, you can buy at the channel support level and sell at the channel resistance level.